MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

 ---

-Windows Hello for Business supports using a certificate as the supplied credential when establishing a remote desktop connection to a server or other device.
+Windows Hello for Business supports using a certificate as the supplied credential when establishing a remote desktop connection to another Windows device.
 This document discusses three approaches for *cloud Kerberos trust* and *key trust* deployments, where authentication certificates can be deployed to an existing Windows Hello for Business user:

 - Deploy certificates to hybrid joined devices using an on-premises Active Directory Certificate Services enrollment policy
-- Deploy certificates to hybrid or Azure AD-joined devices using Simple Certificate Enrollment Protocol (SCEP) and Intune
+- Deploy certificates to hybrid or Azure AD-joined devices using Intune
-- Work with non-Microsoft enterprise certificate authorities
+- Work with third-party PKIs

 ## Deploy certificates via Active Directory Certificate Services (AD CS)

 > [!NOTE]
-> This process is applicable to hybrid Azure AD joined devices only.
+> This process is applicable to *hybrid Azure AD joined* devices only.

 To deploy certificates using an on-premises Active Directory Certificate Services enrollment policy, you must first create a *certificate template* and then deploy certificates based on that template.